-Times Square car incident: 1 dead, 19 injured; driver in custody
+Times Square car incident: 1 dead, 22 injured; driver in custody

 - Driver, known for drunken driving, is in custody, source says

-(CNN)One person was killed and at least 19 others injured Thursday when a speeding car struck pedestrians in Manhattan's bustling Times Square, police and fire officials said.
+(CNN)An 18-year-old woman was killed and at least 22 people injured Thursday when a speeding car plowed into pedestrians in Manhattan's bustling Times Square, city officials said.

-The driver is in custody, a New York Police Department source said.
-The driver has a history of drunken driving, a law enforcement official said.
+The driver of the 2009 Honda Accord -- Richard Rojas, 26, of the Bronx -- is in custody, New York Police Commissioner James O'Neill said.
+Rojas has been arrested twice in New York -- in 2015 and 2008 -- for drunken driving, he said.

+"Right now, he is being transported to a testing facility where (officials) will test him for drugs and alcohol," Assistant Chief William Aubry said.

-The incident is being investigated as an accident, a police official said.
+There is no indication the incident, which unfolded just before noon, was an act of terrorism, New York Mayor Bill de Blasio and other officials said.
+It is being investigated as an accident, a police official said.

 Before striking pedestrians, the car was "out of control," an emergency management official said.
-Witnesses on social media described a speeding car plowing into people before crashing.
+Four people were critically injured but are expected to survive, officials said.

+The speeding car jumped the sidewalk on the west side of 7th Avenue at 42nd Street and barreled into pedestrians for three blocks before crashing at the northwest corner of 45th Street, police said.

+Witnesses described a harrowing scene that started with screeching tires and ended with screams, panic and a fiery crash at one of the world's most visited sites.

-"A woman in front on the sidewalk was hit and tossed before then car reached 44th st, continued plowing people down at full speed up to 45th street, where it was stopped after crashing into more people and the light post pictured," posted Instagram user @semiquasicelebritywannabe, who "saw the car speeding north on the west sidewalk of southbound 7th Ave." from across the street.
+"A woman in front on the sidewalk was hit and tossed before then car reached 44th st, continued plowing people down at full speed up to 45th street, where it was stopped after crashing into more people and the light post," posted Instagram user Ed G Val, who from across the street "saw the car speeding north on the west sidewalk of southbound 7th Ave."

+Harlem resident Tyezhane, 20, who would only give her first name, said she was walking to work at a shoe store when she saw the car on the sidewalk.
+She bolted across the street.

+"There were a lot of people out, enjoying the good day, and then I heard screaming and the car running over bodies," she said.
+"I didn't know what was going on.
+At first, I thought someone was intentionally doing it.
+I was scared for my life."

 Social media images show injured people on the street, a car upended at an angle and crowds gathered in the heart of the tourist hub.

-Elizabeth Long of Ohio told CNN she was walking to the Hard Rock Cafe when she saw a maroon car heading toward her on the sidewalk.
-She ran into a building and prayed, she said.
+Elizabeth Long, of Dayton, Ohio, told CNN she was walking to the Hard Rock Cafe when she saw a maroon car heading toward her on the sidewalk.
+She heard screaming.
+Fearing the car would hit her, she ran to a nearby building's revolving door.

-New York Gov. Andrew Cuomo and New York Mayor Bill de Blasio are on their way to the scene.
-President Donald Trump, whose home at Trump Tower is one mile from the crash scene, is aware of the incident and will be updated, White House Press Secretary Sean Spicer tweeted.
+"I wasn't even all the way in when the car sped by," perhaps 10 feet behind her, said Long, a 54-year-old who was in town to see a musical.

+When Long went outside and looked in the direction the car had gone, she saw at least six people lying on the ground, including a woman lying face-down with blood pouring from her head.

 Patsy Sciutto, who works in Times Square, said she was meeting someone for lunch when an announcement came over a loudspeaker that the building was on lockdown because of an incident outside.